nurazur/TiNo/documentation.md

 `https://raw.githubusercontent.com/nurazur/TiNo/master/package_tino_index.json`
 - Navigate to `Tools->Board`: this opens a long list. at the top, click `Boards Manager...`
 - search for `Tiny Node AVR Boards` in the boards manager.
+- choose the latest release.
 - click `Install`.
 This installs all libraries required to operate the wireless protocol.

 ### Install additional required libraries
-Additionally you need the following libraries:
-- *SoftwareWire*        (for I2C Bus Sensors) ATTENTION: Use Version **1.4.1**.
-Later versions are **not** compatible!
-- *HTU21D_SoftwareWire* (for the HTU21D sensor)
-- *SHT3x_SoftwareWire*  (for the SHT3x sensor)
-- *PinChangeInterrupt*  (Interrupts are supported by default in sensor sketches)
-- *Lowpower*            (in case an external clock crystal is used)
+The required sensor libraries are included in the TiNo release package.
+They can be found in the github repository as well.<br>
+Following libraries are required additionally:
+- *DallasTemperature*
+- *OneWire*

-<p align ='justify'>These libraries are currently not part of the TiNo software package. <em>HTU21D_SoftwareWire</em> and <em>SHT3x_SoftwareWire</em> are in the TiNo Github repository.
+<p align ='justify'>These libraries are currently not part of the TiNo software package.
 They need to be manually installed by copying into the standard Arduino library directory.
 The idea behind is that the libraries are of general purpose and could be used for any other arduino project.</p>

 ## Compile and Flash Software
 [Burn Fuses, Flash Bootloader](#burn-fuses-flash-bootloader)<br>